JeremySH/KataQuery/README.md

 ### Neural Networks

-KataQuery will only support two neural networks: a snappy network, and an unfathomably strong one.
+KataQuery supports only two neural networks: a snappy network, and an unfathomably strong one.
 That means:

 1. strongest 15-block network (kata1-b15c192-s1672170752-d466197061.txt)
 2. strongest confidently rated nbt network (kata1-b18c384nbt-s9131461376-d4087399203.bin)

 These networks are included.

 The 15-block network is both superhuman and fast, so it should meet your needs.
-It also gives more move of suggestions, which is useful in an analysis environment.
-This is the default network in KataQuery, until you can are able to select networks in the GUI.
+It also gives more move suggestions, which is useful in an analysis environment.
+This is the default network in KataQuery.

+To change networks, select "Neural Nets" from the "Board" menu.

 > I may add a third network < 15 blocks for users with slow gpus.